Okutsu frames of irreducible polynomials over henselian fields: Abstract

 \section{Abstract}

-For a henselian valued field $(K,v)$ we establish a complete parallelism between the arithmetic properties of irreducible polynomials $F\in \kx$, encoded by their Okutsu frames, and the valuation-theoretic properties of their induced valuations $v_F$ on $\kx$, encoded by their MacLane-Vaqui\'e chains.
+For a henselian valued field $(K,v)$ we establish a complete parallelism between the arithmetic properties of irreducible polynomials $F\in \kx$, encoded by their Okutsu frames, and the valuation-theoretic properties of their induced valuations $v_F$ on $\kx$, encoded by their Mac Lane-Vaqui\'e chains.
 This parallelism was only known for defectless irreducible polynomials.